tlwr/www.tobys.cloud/sites/www.toby.codes/posts/Pull-requests.md

+# Pull requests

-In this post I am collecting pull requests that I author that I enjoyed writing, or I found particularly interesting to work on.
+_In this post I am collecting pull requests that I author that I enjoyed writing, or I found particularly interesting to work on._

 ## November 2020